james-parks/getting-and-cleaning-data-course-project/README.md

 - "run_analysis.R": R Script used to creates the tidy data in step 5.
 To run use the following commands from the directory containing this file:

-The R code to read the tidy_data.txt is data <- read.table("./tidy_data.txt", header = TRUE) # where "." represents the folder where "tidy_data.txt" is saved.
+The R code to read the tidy_data.txt is:

+data <- read.table("./tidy_data.txt", header = TRUE) where "." represents the folder where "tidy_data.txt" is saved.

 View(data)